Donate part of your RRSP or RRIF

 Publicly traded securities such as stocks, income trust units, bonds, mutual fund units and shares offer an advantage in making a major reduction to your taxable income.
 By gifting the stock directly to DUC, you can avoid capital gains tax and receive a tax credit for the donation.
 If your securities have appreciated in value, your tax savings may be more than the original cost of

-See our Security Transfer Form for more information.
+See our Securities Transfer Form for more information.

 To fully determine how a planned gift can fit into your financial or estate plans, we suggest that you discuss these options with your legal, tax or financial advisors.
 We can provide a third-party contact to help you.
 This information is not intended as specific legal advice.
 Consult your attorney when considering any legal matters.
 The laws which govern wills and contracts vary and are subject to change.